foroozf001/Kubernetes/vagrant/awx/README.md

 awx-operator-controller-manager   0/1     1            0           34s
 awx-operator-controller-manager   1/1     1            1           60s
 ```
-8. There is a possibility the postgres pod will stay pending because there is no PersistentVolume to be claimed.
+8. There is a possibility the internal postgres pod will stay pending because there is no PersistentVolume to be claimed.
 In this case, create the following PersistentVolume and deploy it to ```awx``` namespace.
 ```yaml
 apiVersion: v1
 kind: PersistentVolume